-Congratulations if you've been shortlisted for an MMI, and for reaching this stage following our rigorous shortlisting process.
+Congratulations if you've been shortlisted for an MMI.

-Our Admissions Team will have sent you information for booking and accessing your MMI.
+Our Admissions Team will send you information about booking and accessing your MMI.
 Please make sure you read it thoroughly.

 Interview days can be nerve-wracking and we encourage you to allow plenty of time for preparation.
 Due to the tight schedules we work to, if you're delayed, we may not be able to interview you.